-Pastry Brushes are small brushes used in the kitchen, ostensibly for baking, but in practice, for many things.
-They are not just for “sweets”, as the name “pastry” might imply: they are also used for items such as breads, and for savoury dishes that might have a crust on them.
+Pastry brushes are not just for “sweets”, as the name “pastry” might imply: they are also used for items such as breads, and for savoury dishes that might have a crust on them (there are after all savoury pastries.)
 They can be used to:

 - remove something excess off from another surface (such as flour, or herbs — or salt, if you had a shaker mishap);